charlietlamb/calendar/README.md

 # React/ShadCN Calendar

 This calendar is built with shadcn & tailwind.
-Has all the aspects you'd want in a calendar for a dashboard/app.
+Has all the aspects you'd want in a calendar for a dashboard/app!

+Make sure to give this repo a star!

 ## Features